djeada/Parallel-And-Concurrent-Programming/README.md

 All of the processes that are currently running on your machine are clones of that original process.
 When you call <code>fork()</code>', you are just requesting that a clone of your process be created.
 Everything is copied from the parent process, except for the PID.

+The function <code>waitpid</code> is commonly called in the parent process and causes a process to wait for the execution of a specified process to complete before continuing.

 How do we check if the program in use is the child or the parent?
 You may examine the <code>fork()</code>'s return value.
 It returns different results to the parent and the child.
 The child receives zero, whereas the parent receives the child's PID.